JeremiasMeister/enigma-3d/README.md

 - a simple Event system to inject functions and Keyboard presses into the event loop.
 Atm events get processed one by one in sequence
 - a simple Update system to inject functions into the update loop.
 Atm, the functions get processes one by one in sequence

-A known Issue is currently, that Index Buffers are stored on the Vertices.
-That results in missing faces and needs to be restructured.

 the API is quite straight forward and easy to use, see the example below